 The courts reasoning for awarding this amount of compensation factored in the “intangible affects” and “detrimental impact on [the employee’s] quality and enjoyment of life”.
 Although her medical condition and diagnosed psychological injury as a result of her treatment were “not of the highest levels of severity”, the employee’s personal resilience was identified as having aided her in avoiding or resisting many of the harsher effects which may arise from being subject to such unlawful conduct.

-VIC Sexual Harassment Case
+VIC Sexual Harassment Case in Victoria

 In Victoria, the Victorian Civil and Administrative Tribunal (VCAT) has ordered a restaurant manager accused of drugging and raping a bartender employee, pay compensation in the form of damages, amounting to $150,000.

 The employee had initially sought to sue both the restaurant (the employer) and the manager in VCAT, but she reached an out-of-court settlement with the restaurant.
 Thus, VCAT delivered a decision describing the unlawful conduct as “grievous sexual abuse” which was substantiated by the witness statements of the bartender employee, her friends and other employees of the restaurant.
 These statements provided a “credible and near contemporaneous corroboration” of the bartender employees account of events.
 Furthermore, the bartender employee demonstrated to the Tribunal that she now suffers from post-traumatic stress disorder, with chronic distress, entrenched anger, anxiety and lowered self-esteem, all as a consequence of the unlawful sexual harassment she had endured.

 Despite these case examples demonstrating unlawful conduct that is very obviously sexual harassment, some employees may not even know what constitutes sexual harassment or whether the conduct they are subjected to, satisfied the definition under the legislation.